This Service Level Agreement (SLA) covers our VPS Cloud Hosting and Managed VPS Servers.

 - Service Level Agreement claims are given in the form of credit to your account; this credit can then be offset against future service invoices or purchases.
 For the avoidance of doubt, the credit cannot be applied to any invoice already levied at the time we apply the credit to your account, and cannot be refunded as cash to a credit card, bank account or payment provider.

 - To receive an SLA credit, please open a support request via our ticketing system (email, telephone or login via your account) as per clause 4.
 Please include a related ticket ID where you reported the fault to us, dates and times of unavailability along with any other relevant information.
-Once a request has been verified we will credit your account within 30 days of the date the request is received by MediaCloud Hosting.
+Once a request has been verified we will credit your account within 30 days of the date the request is received by MediaCloud Australia.